macalinao/cloudgame/README.markdown

 * `testCopy` - Copies the JAR to the test directory at whatever `testPluginDir` is set to.
 * `remoteCopy` - Copies the JAR via SCP to a remote directory of your choice.

+To add external libraries as JARs, simply put them in a `libs/` directory.
+Gradle will automatically set them as dependencies.

 ## License
 This license can also be found in the attached `LICENSE.txt`.